-- 1. Prevalence of diarrhea, fever, or other illnesses in the 14-day period before MDA visits - 2.
-Mean weight-for age, length for age, weight-for-length, and mid upper arm circumference at 6-8 and 12-14 months of age. - 3.
+- 1. Prevalence of diarrhea, ARI, malaria, or other illnesses in the 14-day period before MDA visits - Mean weight-for age, length for age, weight-for-length, and mid upper arm circumference, and prevalence of moderate to severe stunting (LAZ < -2 / LAZ < -3) and moderate to severe wasting (WLZ < -2 / WLZ < -3) at 6-8 and 12-14 months of age. - 3.
 Mortality (deaths / 1000 years at risk) among children who were 12-59-month-old when the latest azithromycin MDA took place in their village of residence. - a.
 This will be analyzed since azithromycin MDA could elicit herd protection that could theoretically extend beyond the actual recipient population of the treatment.